-Uganda is home to over two million orphaned children, with over a million losing their parents due to HIV.
-The vast majority of Ugandans live in rural areas and earn their living from subsistence agriculture, with half the population living on less than $1 a day.
+Uganda is home to over 20 million children, many of whom are orphaned or otherwise vulnerable.
+The vast majority of Ugandans live in rural areas and earn their living from subsistence agriculture, with half the population living on less than $1 per day.
 The country’s health indicators are among the lowest in Africa, with almost 7% of children passing away before their fifth birthday.
 Due to a lack of resources and access to health care, many children in Uganda suffer for years with treatable medical conditions, which often worsen over time.
 Children who are abandoned or orphaned often end up in crowded orphanages or living on the streets.